Kgotso-Koete/contra-pygame/README.md

 ---

-### Click here for the [demo](https://replit.com/@KgotsoKoete/Flappy-Bird-Pygame?v=1)
+### Click here for the [video demo](https://youtu.be/fmPfiV2M-3s)

-1. Play it in the [in-browser game](https://replit.com/@KgotsoKoete/Flappy-Bird-Pygame?v=1) here.
-2. Play it on a Windows desktop by downloading the [Windows build folder](./build/exe.win-amd64-3.10/) and clicking on the .exe file
+1. Play it on Windows by downloading the [Windows build folder](./build/exe.win-amd64-3.10/) and clicking on the .exe file
-3. Play it on a Linux desktop by downloading the [Linux build folder](./build/exe.linux-x86_64-3.10/) and clicking on the executable file
+2. Play it on Linux by downloading the [Linux build folder](./build/exe.linux-x86_64-3.10/) and clicking on the executable file

 ---